Stocktaking 101 For Bars, Restaurants And Cafes

 iStock-522779418-987392-edited

 A good stock system automatically pulls out any stock items with a large variance and suggests that you recount them.
-Especially in your first few stock takes you will make counting errors so it’s important that you do recount the suggested items and update with the correct values if you discover you have made a mistake with your original count.
+Especially in your first few stocktakes you will make counting errors, so it’s important that you recount the suggested items and update with the correct values if you discover you have made a mistake.

 View the stocktake report

-There are two main goals from a stocktake, the stocktake report should help you monitor these two KPI's.
+There are two main goals from a stocktake, and the stocktake report should help you monitor these two KPIs:

 1 — To understand on a regular basis the overall margin or cost of goods you are achieving